SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 * Toolbar Pencil icon

 Task Object **Properties**:
-* **General** ( Name, Index number, Comments and Hyperlinks)
+* **General**: Name, Index number, Comments and Hyperlinks
-* **Simulation**: Paramenters that are used when simulation the process flow
+* **Simulation**: Paramenters that are used when simulating the process flow
 * **HumanResource**: The org units and human resources that execute the process step
-* **Assignments**: Defines process flow variables of a process.
-Variables defined here are can be used in simulations and when specificallymodeling IT system functions. (e.g. If a contract is greater than $1000 dollars it flows one way and if it is under $100 is flows in a differt direction.)
+* **Assignments**: Define process flow variables.
+Variables are used in simulations and when modeling IT system functions. (e.g. If a contract is greater than $1000 dollars it flows one way and if it is under $100 is flows in a differt direction.)
-* **Audit**: This tab shows the edit history and the modeling team members associated with the Object.
+* **Audit**: Shows the Edit history and the Modeling Team members who have edited the Object.

 **Connect Objects in Process Diagrams**:

-* Holding the cursor down on the source Object and dragging and releasing the cursor on the target Object
+* Hold the cursor down on the Source Object and drag and release the cursor on the Target Object

-* Hover your cursor over the source Object until a hand appears and the Quick Shape objects appear and select the desired source Object's Quick Shape.
+* Hover your cursor over the source Object until a hand appears and the Quick Shape objects appear.
+Select the desired Quick Shape's Target Object.

 ![alt text](images/QuickShapes.png)